vladiodes/Workshop-on-Software-Engineering-Project/README.md

 - command: Path to the command you want to execute
 - params: The parameters you want to pass to the command (as a string representing JSON object)

-# How to initialize the system with Config and State file:
+# How to initialize the system with Script and Configuration file:
 you need to pass 2 parameters to the program:
-- param0 - Path to the Config file
+- param0 - Path to the Script file
-- param1 - path to the State file
+- param1 - path to the Configuration file